-- The Company has agreements with Allianz S.p.A., Allianz Global Investors GmbH, Investitori SGR S.p.A. and PIMCO Europe Limited for the receipt of fund management services; - The Company has an agreement with Allianz S.p.A. for the receipt of fiscal and legal services; - The Company has an agreement with Allianz Technology SE for the receipt of IT services; - The Company has agreements with Allianz Bank Financial Advisors S.p.A. for the receipt of banking and custodian services and for product distribution; - The Company has agreements with Allianz Ireland plc. for the receipt of internal audit services; - The Company has an agreement with Allianz Global Life dac for the provision of compliance, office space, other infrastructural services, the receipt of actuarial function and risk function services. - The Company has an agreement with Metafinanz Informationssysteme GmbH for the receipt of IT consultancy services. - The Company has an agreement with Allianz SE for the receipt of marketing and distribution activities, Solvency II models, insurance and other services.
+- The Company has agreements with Allianz S.p.A., Allianz Global Investors GmbH, Investitori SGR S.p.A. and PIMCO Europe Limited for the receipt of fund management services; - The Company has an agreement with Allianz S.p.A. for the receipt of fiscal and legal services; - The Company has an agreement with Allianz Technology SE for the receipt of IT services; - The Company has agreements with Allianz Bank Financial Advisors S.p.A. for the receipt of banking and custodian services and for product distribution; - The Company has agreements with Allianz Ireland plc. for the receipt of internal audit services; - The Company has an agreement with Allianz Global Life dac for the provision of compliance, office space and other infrastructural services, and for the receipt of actuarial function, risk function, human resources and other miscellaneous services. - The Company has an agreement with Metafinanz Informations systeme GmbH for the receipt of IT consultancy services. - The Company has an agreement with Allianz SE for the receipt of marketing and distribution activities, Solvency II models, insurance and other services.